cloudera/hue/CONTRIBUTING.md

 The Hue project gladly welcomes [pull requests](https://github.com/cloudera/hue/pulls)!

-This document contains instructions on how to help get involved with Hue.
+This document contains instructions on how to get involved in Hue improvement.

 In any case, feel free to ask here, on the [forum](https://discourse.gethue.com/) or [@gethue](https://twitter.com/gethue).

 # What to improve

-Here is some inspiration on which areas would love to have some contributions:
+Here is some inspiration on which areas we would love to have some contributions:

 1. Updating a small piece of [documentation](https://docs.gethue.com)
 2. High level [Roadmap](/docs/ROADMAP.md)